kubernetes/enhancements/keps/sig-cli/2985-public-krm-functions-registry/README.md

                     A URI pointing to a README.md that describe the details of how to use the KRM function.
-It should at least cover what the function does and what functionConfig does it support and it should give detailed explaination about each field in the functionConfig.
+It should at least cover what the function does and what functionConfig does it support and it should give detailed explanation about each field in the functionConfig.
                   type: string
                 examples:
                   description: |